sahithyandev/s1/src/content/docs/fluid-mechanics/statics/04-pressure-measurements.md

 ![Manometer](/fluids/manometer.jpg)

 Hydrostatic principle is used here.
-Measures absolute pressue.
+Measures absolute pressure.
 Manometer liquid should not mix with the liquid in which the pressure is to be measured.

 ```math